TeodorDamyanov/teodordamyanov/README.md

 - 👦 My name is Teodor Damyanov.
 I am a 17 year old student from Bulgaria.

-- 🎓 I have been studying at Software University since March 2022 with a 5.71/6.00 GPA.
+- 🎓 I have been studying at Software University since March 2022 with a **5.71/6.00 GPA**.
 I am also in a special class in school - German with a profile in Software and Hardware.

 - 🐍 I have finished the Python Full-Stack Developer path in SoftUni and I have also gone through the System and Network Compromising open course.